 This is advice on supporting employee-led networks.
 This is one of the five Papa Pounamu mandatory requirements that agencies are expected to plan and report on.
-Advice will be made available for each of the mandatory requirements:
+Advice is available for each of the mandatory requirements:

 The five mandatory requirements are designed to complement and work together with existing diversity and inclusion commitments to make the most positive impact across all diversity dimensions.